yuanw19/AudioScribe-Visualization/README.md

 5. Select the directory from your desktop of this chrome extension file

-The page will display the AudioScribe extension
+6. The page will then display the AudioScribe extension (image below)

 ![image](/Image/Readme_extension.png)